 There has been an increase in tourist-targeted crime, particularly petty theft.
 Be aware of the risk of pick pocketing and mugging, especially in bars, pubs, nightclubs and hotels in Tallinn’s Old Town.
-Be vigilant, take sensible precautions and avoid unlit side streets and parks at night.
+Since 2015 there have been some reports of drink tampering to assist robberies.
+Be vigilant in bars, take sensible precautions and avoid unlit side streets and parks at night.
 If possible, leave your valuables in a hotel safe.

 You should report any theft in person to Tallinn Central Police Station, Kolde pst 65, 10321 Tallinn, telephone: +372 612 5400.
 You will need to obtain a police report if you have lost your passport.

 Taxis are widely available and reasonably priced.
 Make sure there is a visible meter and that it is being used.
-It is better to phone a major taxi company such as Tulika Takso (telephone: 6120000), Linnatakso (telephone: 6442442), rather than hail one from the street.
+It is better to phone a major taxi company such as Tulika Takso (telephone: +372 6120000), Tallink Takso (telephone: +372 640 8921), rather than hail one from the street.
 These companies are usually able to tell you the type, number and colour of the car in advance.
 Do not use taxis that are unmarked; they are illegal, unsafe and usually cost a lot more than registered taxis.